point-h2020/point-2.0.0/sdn/README.md

  - *tmInternalLid* is the position of '1' in TM's Internal Link ID (iLID).

 ## Arbitrary Bitmask Rules Configuration
-To configure Arbitrary Bitmask (ABM) rules to SDN switches, you can use one of the following alternatives: (a) manually using the controller's existing API, (b) manually using an implemented simplified API, and (c) automatically using the implemented User Interface, as well as the [Resource Manager](https://github.com/point-h2020/point-cycle1/tree/icom/apps/resource-manager) extension.
+To configure Arbitrary Bitmask (ABM) rules to SDN switches, you can use one of the following alternatives: (a) manually using the controller's existing API, (b) manually using an implemented simplified API, and (c) automatically using the implemented User Interface, as well as the [ICN-SDN Application](https://github.com/point-h2020/point-2.0.0/tree/master/apps/icn-sdn) extension.

  - Send an HTTP PUT request to [http://localhost:8181/restconf/config/opendaylight-inventory:nodes/node/openflow:1/table/0/flow/2](http://localhost:8181/restconf/config/opendaylight-inventory:nodes/node/openflow:1/table/0/flow/2), replacing "openflow:1", "0" and "2" with the openflow identifier of the switch you want to configure, the table number and the flow identifier you are configuring respectively, including headers for Basic authorization (admin/admin), Content-type and Accept: application/json, and sample body as indicated below.
-In the body, replace the id, output-node-connector, and ipv6-*-address-* fields with your parameters.
+In the body, replace the id, output-node-connector, and ipv6-\*-address-\* fields with your parameters.

 > {
   "flow": {